QMCPACK/qmcpack/docs/installation.rst

 Building ppconvert, a pseudopotential format converter
 ------------------------------------------------------

 QMCPACK includes a utility---ppconvert---to convert between different pseudopotential formats.
 Examples include effective core potential formats (in Gaussians), the UPF format used by QE, and the XML format used by QMCPACK itself.
 The utility also enables the atomic orbitals to be recomputed via a numerical density functional calculation if they need to be reconstructed for use in an electronic structure calculation.
+Use of ppconvert is an expert feature and discouraged for casual use: a poor choice of orbitals for the creation of projectors in UPF can introduce severe errors and inaccuracies.

 .. _fig2:
 .. figure:: /figs/QMCPACK_CDash_CTest_Results_20160129.png